 Legal Research: Practical Skills (1 credit)

-For the Fall ’24 semester we are offering Legal Research: Practical Skills (5 remote Saturday classes) and Legal Research: Criminal Law (7 weekday classes, in-person).
+For the Fall ’25 semester we are offering Legal Research: Practical Skills (4 remote Saturday classes) and Legal Research: Corporate Business Law (7 weekday classes, in-person).

 Legal Research: Skills for the Digital World (3 credits)